Small Business Taxes & ManagementTM--Copyright 2023, A/N Group, Inc.

 Taking on a partner (or shareholder, LLC member, etc.) should never be done casually.
 There are a host of factors to consider--can you get along with him or her on a daily basis?
 Will the extra business be worth the split of profits?
 Can you trust them?
 The problems can easily outweigh the benefits.
 On the other hand, a good partner can give management depth to the business, take over if you're disabled or just want to take a vacation, and be more helpful and work harder than an employee.
 But before taking on a partner--or a shareholder, consider the following.

 Everything changes.
-Taking on a partner or shareholder will require disclosure of some information you may prefer to have keep confidential.
-Financial information, marketing plans, etc. A nondisclosure agreement may provide some protection from outsiders, but it's not ironclad.
+Taking on a partner or shareholder will require disclosure of some information you may prefer to have kepy confidential.
+Depending on how the business is structured you may have to disclose Financial information, marketing plans, etc. A nondisclosure agreement may provide some protection from outsiders.

 Material or minor interest?
 If the potential partner will have a material interest (10% or more) you need to be especially careful.
 But selling or giving even a small interest to another can be an issue.
 A partner or shareholder who thinks he's being shortchanged may bring suit.
 For example, your use of the company car for personal purposes.
 He may not win, but it could be costly and a distraction, not to mention potential bad press.

 Make sure you're compatible.
 Sounds obvious, but you'll be surprised how many small business owners don't consider it.
 Chances are you'll be dealing with this individual on a daily basis, often in close contact.
 There's a good chance you'll spend more time with your partner than with your spouse.
 And entrepreneurs tend to be leaders and headstrong.
 The person who's such a good golfing buddy can show an entirely different side in a business relationship.